Year 1 2021 - 2022

-Welcome back, Year One!
-Thanks to the new learners for a fantastic first couple of weeks back at school and thanks to parents/carers for making it so easy in the mornings and at home times by helping us with our new systems for collecting and dropping off.
-We know it’s all new and different and we really appreciate your help.
-I’m really looking forward to getting to know you all better and supporting your learning in the coming year.
-There’s lots of new things to remember so if you need to ask me for help with anything please don’t hesitate to do so.
-The best way to do this is via the secure private message system on Class Dojo.
+Thanks to our new learners for a fantastic first few weeks in their new class.
+They're working really hard and adapting so well to a really different environment from the one they were used to in their Reception class.
+Thanks to all our parents and carers too for a really smooth and succesful start to the year.
+I’m really looking forward to getting to know you all better and supporting you in the coming year.
+There’s lots of new things to remember so if you need to ask for help with anything please don’t hesitate to do so.
+The best way to do this is usually via the secure, private message system on Class Dojo.
 Most of you are already signed up but if you need to know more about how to join please just let me know.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-This year children in Year One are taught by myself, Mr Ellis, with support from our incredible teaching assistants Miss Martin, Mrs Qureshi, and Mrs Sadiq.
-We will also be enjoying regular Forest School/outdoor learning sessions with the amazing Miss Wilding and Mrs Cropper, as well as weekly art/design sessions with the awesome team of Ms Lynch, Mrs Ahmed and Mrs Murphy.
-Our current forest school/outdoor learning day is Thursday and children should bring comfortable, waterproof clothing along with the kind of footwear you don’t mind them getting muddy so that they can really get stuck in and get the most out of the experience.
+This year children in Year One are taught by myself, Mr Ellis, with support from our incredible teaching assistant Mrs Harrison.
+We will also be enjoying regular Forest School/outdoor learning sessions with the amazing Miss Wilding, as well as weekly art sessions with the awesome team of Ms Lynch, Mrs Ahmed and Mrs Murphy.
+Our current forest school/outdoor learning day is Thursday and children should bring comfortable, waterproof clothing along with the kind of footwear that you don’t mind them getting muddy or wet so that they can really get stuck in and get the most out of the experience.

 Children in Year One follow the National Curriculum (2014) and an outline of the topics we cover through the year can be found here: Year One Curriculum Map 2020-21

 The curriculum expectations for children in Year One can be found here.